 Every creature on the planet has a role to play in the survival of their ecosystem.
 This even goes for pests we hate having around – especially those with an annoying bite or painful sting.
 Insects like bees and wasps do a lot for the environment, whether they’re pollinating, scavenging, or acting as food for other animals.

-During the warmer months in states like Louisiana and Mississippi, you’re more likely to come across stinging insects.
+During the warmer months, you’re more likely to come across stinging insects.
 While they’re not normally aggressive, this doesn’t mean you won’t be stung.
 Before you go buy the largest can of insecticide you can find, it’s important to know what you’re dealing with and the potential environmental impact your decisions could have.

 Yellow Jacket Fall Frenzy